devinit/datahub/packages/base/readme.md

 For datahub libs & tools.
-Bootstraps together various components for reuse.
+Bootstraps together various functions for reuse.

+Think of it as a shared / common lib across the packages